The Board

 Jacyn Youhana Garver

 Jaclyn Youhana Garver is a freelance writer and editor from Fort Wayne, Indiana, and the communication and DEI manager for a national marketing group.
-Her debut novel, AGAIN, is scheduled to come out in fall 2024 from Lake Union.
+Her debut novel, “Then, Again,” will come out Nov.
+12, 2024, from Lake Union Publishing.
 She is represented by Savannah Brooks of KT Literary.
 Her story “The Butterfly Catcher” appeared in The World Belongs to Us: An Anthology of Horror Stories About Bugs, published by From Beyond Press in 2023; and her first chapbook, The Men I Never:, was published by dancing girl press in 2023.
 She won an honorable mention in the Writer’s Digest Annual Writing Competition in non-rhyming poetry in 2021 and two in 2022; and her poetry and book reviews have appeared in journals including The Oakland Review, Prometheus Dreaming, Poets Reading the News, trampset, Superstition Review, Colorado Review, and Green Mountains Review.

 Jack Heffron